TornikeTsereteli/kiu-chess-game-validator/readme.md

     - Piece-specific movement (including edge cases like blocked paths and captures).
     - King movement and castling.
     - Game rule enforcement (e.g., no illegal king moves).

+✅ Running the Project
+To run PGN parsing and simulation without UI:

+Execute: App.java

+This will parse all .pgn files located in the resources/plays directory and simulate each game through the logic engine.

+To run with a UI for game playback:

+Execute: ChessApp.java

+This will display the game visually and animate moves using the GUI.